When a system is not rendering as fast as expected it can be due to many different reasons.

 * Use the background render instead: send the render job to BatchManager and exit from Mistika.
 In this way, when Mistika is closed more RAM is available for render)

 * Reduce the complexity of he timeline (render by parts, and decrease unnecessary effect parameters related with RAM )

 - GPU Activity.
 All Mistika effects are based on GPU (the CPUs are dedicated to compressed codecs ).
 So this is the limiting factor for most Mistika internal processing.
-Keep looking at the GPU usage percentage, if it goes too often over 80% then the only solution is to install a faster GPU.
+Keep looking at the GPU usage percentage and graphics memory usage (both are visible in the nvidia-settings tool), if any tohse values goes too often over 90% then the only solution is to install a faster GPU or one with more memory (except for the considertions in the next point about GPU memory).
 Also check quality parameters on the effects to see if you can do the same job with simpler settings.

 - CPU activity curves: The CPU activity curves (one curve per core) can produce many different patterns and it may be difficult to analyse if it is normal or not, but some patterns are very indicative:

 * No CPU core should be at 100% for long period of time.
 If that is the case it will be creating a bottleneck to the whole render process.
 If you see only one or few cores at top usage but not the others then the problem cause is a lack of paralelization.
 Probably a camera source or render format that is not optimal at all, and there is not too much that you can do (apart for using a different format whenever is possible..).
 Using CPUs with more cores will not help at all.